gvwilson/thirdbit/src/fiction/santas/index.md

-the stone block in front of it pivoted to reveal another passage, smaller and narrower than the one they had climbed but lit by the same flickering torches.
+the stone block in front of it pivoted to reveal another passage, smaller and narrower than the one they had climbed but lit by the same flickering torches.[^torches]

+[^torches]: It didn't occur to Finner until much later to wonder about the torches.
+Were they magical everlasting torches?
+Or were they delivered on Tuesdays and Fridays like the cheese his father was so fond of?
+And why torches rather than lamps?
+The mummy's rags looked awfully flammable…

 Up, up, up they went.
 The passage cut back on itself so many times that Finner lost count.
-He was just about to ask how much further it was when he rounded a final bend and was almost blinded by the bright blue square of empty sky in front of them.
+He was just about to ask how much further they had to go when he rounded a final bend and was almost blinded by the bright blue square of empty sky in front of them.
 That,